 Do not count students from other institutions enrolled at your site if your institution does not award the credit, regardless of whether or not your institution provides the faculty and other services.
-These types of situations are more appropriately discussed in your institution's next decennial self-study report or periodic review report.
+These types of situations are more appropriately discussed in your institution's next self-study report.

-Do not report sites if no students are enrolled or if none are expected to enroll in the program during 2009-10, even though there were students in a prior year and the institution still has contractual obligations with an affiliated provider or maintains its own physical plant in that location.
+If a country has no students enrolled, or if none are expected to enroll in the program(s) during 2010-11, delete it, even though there were students in a prior year and the institution still has contractual obligations with an affiliated provider or maintains its own physical plant in that location.
 Do not report sites that are permanently closed.